allanmelo/allanmelo/README.md

 Ok... so... for years I have been working with technology.
 Some of these years I was writing, others I was welding and burning LEDs...  lately I have been programming a lot.

 I have been exploring the field of automation and interactions with sensors, VR interfaces, and chatbots.
-And Lately I have been working with web technologies too, such as TypeScript, Node.js, Reactjs, and React Native.
+Some of my works were in temporary exhibitions at the Museum of Tomorrow, in Rio de Janeiro.
+In recent years I have been doing a lot of work with web technologies, such as TypeScript, Node.js, Reactjs, and React Native.

 And...